Delaware Water Quality at a Glance

 Know Your Water Source

 Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit DNREC’s website to access local system testing data and understand any contaminants of concern in your area, including the state’s comprehensive surface water PFAS assessment.
+If you’re among the 200,000 Delaware residents on private wells, get your water tested for PFAS and other contaminants.
+Visit DNREC’s website to access local system testing data and understand any contaminants of concern in your area.

 Support Infrastructure Investment